UL-FRI/docs.rdc.si/docs/FRIDA/access.md

 ## VSCode and Remote SSH access to the login node

-Visual Studio Code's Remote SSH extension in the Remote Explorer does not list wildcard based hosts declared in the SSH config file.
-To have the FRIDA login node available in Remote Explorer you must add to the SSH config file also the following snippet
+Visual Studio Code's Remote SSH extension (part of the [Remote Development Extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)) in the Remote Explorer does not list wildcard based hosts declared in the SSH config file.
+To have the FRIDA login node available in Remote Explorer you must add to the SSH config file also the following snippet.
 ```bash
 # FRIDA login host for VSCode Remote SSH
 Host login-frida